News Center

-(Summary description)What Americans call GAUGE (abbreviated as Ga.) is a length measurement unit of diameter originated in North America and belongs to the Browne&Sharpe measurement system.
-The larger the number of GAUGE, the smaller the diameter, which is also used to express thickness after promotion.
-Since the Ga. system is different from inches, there is no conversion formula.
-The comparison of different unit systems is shown in the table below.
+In American English, GAUGE (abbreviated as Ga.) is a unit of length for diameter originating in North America and belonging to the Browne&Sharpe measurement system.
+The larger the GAUGE number, the smaller the diameter.
+It has also been extended to represent thickness.
+Because the Ga. system is different from inches, there is no conversion formula.
+The following table shows the correspondence between different unit systems.
+Metal Sheet Ga.
+Number and Actual Thickness Comparison Table GAUGE(Ga.)
+Steel Galvanized Steel Stainless Steel Aluminum Electrical Steel in (mm) in (mm) in (mm) in (mm) in (mm)

-What Americans call GAUGE (abbreviated as Ga.) is a length measurement unit of diameter originated in North America and belongs to the Browne&Sharpe measurement system.
-The larger the number of GAUGE, the smaller the diameter, which is also used to express thickness after promotion.
-Since the Ga. system is different from inches, there is no conversion formula.
-The comparison of different unit systems is shown in the table below.
+In the United States, GAUGE (abbreviated as Ga.) is a unit of length measurement for diameter originating in North America and belonging to the Browne&Sharpe gauge system.
+The larger the GAUGE number, the smaller the diameter.
+It has also been extended to represent thickness.
+Because the Ga. system is different from inches, there is no conversion formula.
+The comparison between different unit systems is shown in the table below.

 GAUGE